Two-round Ramsey games on random graphs: Introduction

 We refer to~\ref{def:0 statement} as the \emph{$0$-statement} of the definition and~\ref{def:1 statement} as the \emph{$1$-statement}.
 Observe that Theorem~\ref{thm:triangle ramsey threshold} gives that there exists $C>0$ such that $q(n;K_3,p)=0$ for all $p\geq Cn^{-1/2}$.
 Moreover, Theorem~\ref{thm:initial two-round results}~\ref{two-round near threshold} gives for \emph{any} constant $c>0$, if $p=cn^{-1/2}$ and $q(n;K_3,p)\neq 0$, then $q(n;K_3,p)=n^{-2}$ whereas Theorem~\ref{thm:initial two-round results}~\ref{two-round bottom range} gives that\footnote{In fact they only prove the 1-statement~\ref{def:1 statement} of Definition~\ref{def:Ramsey completion threshold} but the corresponding $0$-statement also holds and essentially follows from the analysis of the online game in~\cite{friedgut2003ramsey}, see Remark~\ref{rem:0-statement proof}.} $q(n;K_3,p)=n^{-2/3}$ when $p=\Theta(n^{-2/3})$.
 Here, we complete the picture for almost all intermediate values of $p$.

 \begin{thmtool} We have that

 \end{thmtool}

 An interesting aspect of this result is that there is a `jump' in the completion threshold at around $n^{-3/5}$.
 Indeed, when $p = n^{-3/5}$, then $n^{-3}p^{-7/2} = n^{-9/10}$ whereas $n^{-6}p^{-8} = n^{-6/5}$.
 We refer to the values of $p$ larger than $n^{-3/5}$ as the \emph{upper range} and those smaller than $n^{-3/5}$ as the \emph{lower range}.
-Determining the behaviour of $q(n;K_3,p)$ when $p=\Theta(n^{-3/5})$ remains an intriguing open question, as does exploring the behaviour of the two-round game for different $H$ as the densities of the two random graphs vary.
+Determining the behaviour of $q(n;K_3,p)$ when $p=\Theta(n^{-3/5})$ remains an intriguing open question, as does exploring the range $0< p\ll n^{-2/3}$ where the second graph becomes denser than the first.
+Finally, it would be interesting to determine the behaviour of the two-round game for different $H$ as the densities of the two random graphs vary.
 In particular, it is far from clear what properties of $H$ could determine this behaviour; Theorem~\ref{thm:main} does not suggest any obvious conjecture.

 Our proof of Theorem~\ref{thm:main} incorporates several different approaches to capture the different behaviour occurring at different densities.
 One particular feature that we would like to highlight is a novel use of the `discharging method' to prove the existence of a desired colouring of the first graph in the lower range (see the proof of Lemma~\ref{lem:collagescolorable}).
 This method is inspired by an argument in recent work of Friedgut, Kuperwasser, Schacht and the third author~\cite{friedgut2022sharp} that establishes sufficient conditions for sharpness of thresholds for various Ramsey properties.
 Here, we build on this general idea of using discharging to find `easily colourable configurations' in graphs of small density, but we adopt a more involved discharging scheme catered to our purposes.
 We believe that this method may find further applications in the study of Ramsey properties of graphs and other discrete structures and our work here demonstrates its flexibility.